RaghupatiRaghav/PalakPaneer/Titanic - Notes MD.md

  - tracker for d/f models

 ## Suggestions:
-- prepare train and test dfs -
+- prepare train and test dfs - all
 - take the input and run rf and generate submission files - Raghav
 - remove passenger id - Manak
 - can remove fare - Manak